dell/helm-charts/ISSUE_TRIAGE.md

 If the author provides the standard information but you are still unable to triage the issue, request additional information.
 Do this kindly and politely because you are asking for more of the author's time.
 Label issue with `triage/needs-information`.

-If the author does not respond to the requested information within the timespan of a week, close the issue with a kind note stating that the author can request for the issue to be reopened when the necessary information is provided.
+If the author does not respond to the requested information within the time span of a week, close the issue with a kind note stating that the author can request for the issue to be reopened when the necessary information is provided.

 If you receive a notification with additional information provided but you are not anymore on issue triage and you feel you do not have time to handle it, you should delegate it to the current person on issue triage.